NetApp/terraform-provider-netapp-ontap/docs/index.md

 - `aws_lambda` (Attributes) AWS configuration for Lambda (see [below for nested schema](#nestedatt--connection_profiles--aws_lambda))
 - `validate_certs` (Boolean) Whether to enforce SSL certificate validation, defaults to true.
 Not applicable for AWS Lambda
+- `scheme` (String) URL Scheme to be used to build the ONTAP management interface URL, defaults to https.

 <a id="nestedatt--connection_profiles--aws_lambda"></a>